Lily9m/Data_scientist_roadmap/README.md

 # Data_scientist_roadmap
-In this repository , I will share my learning journey to Data Scientist.
+In this repository , I will share my learning notes.